 Game Drives in Lake Mburo National Park

 This is the ultimate Uganda wildlife safari and national park tour!
-Not only will we embark on gorilla and chimpanzee trekking tours in the mountainous regions, but we’ll also enjoy boat trips on the River Nile and the Kazinga Channel and spot wildlife on game drives through the Queen Elizabeth National Park and Lake Mburo National Park.
+Not only will we embark on gorilla and chimpanzee trekking tours in the mountainous regions, but we’ll also enjoy white water rafting on the River Nile and boat cruise on the Kazinga Channel and spot wildlife on game drives through the Queen Elizabeth National Park and Lake Mburo National Park.
 We will have the opportunity to marvel at some of Uganda’s most impressive natural wonders, such as the Fort Portal Crater Lakes, Murchison Falls, and Lake Bunyony for canoeing.

 Cruise down the River Nile on a boat tour and marvel at Murchison Falls